Blues vs. Golden Knights: Betting Trends, Odds, Advanced Stats

 Blues Advanced Stats

-- St. Louis has gone over the total in three of its last 10 contests.
+- St. Louis has hit the over in three of its past 10 outings.

-- The Blues total over the last 10 games is 0.4 goals greater than the 6 total given for this matchup.
+- The Blues have averaged a total of 6.4 combined goals over their last 10 games, 0.4 greater than this game's over/under of 6.

-- Over the past 10 games, the Blues and their opponents averaged 0.6 more goals than their season game score average of 7.8 goals.
+- In the past 10 games, the Blues and their opponents are averaging 0.1 fewer goals per game than their season game average of 7.8 goals.

 Watch the NHL on Max with the B/R Sports Add-On